 - In-class Workshops: We can provide writing workshops--in or out of class--tailored to your course writing assignments and the specific needs of your students.
 Topics might include: the process of writing a long essay, writing literature reviews, using evidence, building complex arguments, or integrating data into a text.

 - Tutoring: Trained writing consultants can supplement your students’ course learning by guiding them through the writing process and helping them to develop a thesis, organize an essay, or fine-tune paragraphs and sentences.

 - Consultations: Our staff can meet with faculty or instructors to discuss effective ways to integrate writing activities and assignments into the course.

 Additional Support -- WIM Fellows

 We invite you to nominate an undergraduate who completed your WIM course in a previous year or a graduate student with appropriate experience to provide tutoring and perhaps workshops related to your writing assignments to your students.
 This is a paid position.
-The Hume Center associate director will provide training (also paid) and ongoing support and will also offer suggestions for how best to incorporate this extra resource into your curriculum.
-Please contact Hume Center associate director Sarah Pittock for further information or to arrange an appointment.
+The Hume Center will provide training (also paid) and ongoing support and will also offer suggestions for how best to incorporate this extra resource into your curriculum.
+Please contact WIM Coordinator Sarah Pittock for further information or to arrange an appointment.